Department of Labor Logo United States Department of Labor

 Labor force

 The Current Population Survey (CPS) provides the historical labor force data.
-The labor force consists of individuals age 16 or older who are employed or unemployed.
+The labor force consists of individuals ages 16 or older who are employed or unemployed.
 People with jobs are employed.
 People who are jobless are unemployed if they are available to work and have actively looked for work in the prior 4 weeks or are waiting to be recalled to a job from which they have been temporarily laid off.
 Any person who is neither employed nor unemployed is not in the labor force.
 The labor force participation rate is the ratio of the number in the labor force to the civilian noninstitutional population age 16 or older.
-Labor force participation rates may be calculated by demographic categories, including age, sex, and race.
+Labor force participation rates may be calculated by demographic categories, including age, sex, race, and ethnicity.

 National income and product accounts (NIPAs) are provided by the Bureau of Economic Analysis (BEA) within the Department of Commerce.
 The NIPAs are a national accounting framework to track economic activity within the United States.
 The EP program uses the NIPAs in analyzing historical macroeconomic activity and to project the overall aggregate economic trend.
 One component of the NIPAs is the aggregate gross domestic product (GDP), also known as final demand.
-The NIPAs also provide more detailed information on final demand, which EP uses to estimate commodity based final demand in the context of an input-output system.
+The NIPAs also provide more detailed information on final demand, which EP uses to estimate commodity-based final demand in the context of an input-output system.

 Input-output data